MicrosoftDocs/azure-docs/articles/azure-monitor/app/javascript-feature-extensions.md

        When declared, the logs are saved....

-     - When you don't declare the tag `parentDataTag`, the plug-in fetches the valid parentid/name attributes of the clicked HTML element directly if it has them.
+     - When you don't declare the tag `parentDataTag`, the plug-in fetches the parentid/name attributes of the clicked HTML element directly if it already has them and they are valid.

        When not declared, logs are saved/rendered....